EfeDursun125/CS-EBOT/README.md

 5. Final Step:
    (For Windows) Add that line "win32 addons\ebot\dlls\ebot.dll" and save it.
    (For Linux) Add that line "linux addons\ebot\dlls\ebot.so" and save it.

-Linux version is unoffical! not tested by me.